 University of Canterbury’s Teece Museum of Classical Antiquities invites young writers to take part in its biennial poetry competition.
 It is looking for creative and interesting poems written in response to the museum’s current exhibition Fantastic Feasts, or in response to an object from the collection.

-Poems will be accepted by authors in two age groups: age 11 to 14 years old, and age 15 to 18 years old.
-There will be prizes for the best entries in each age group, and the winning poems will be published on the Teece Museum website and/or Facebook page.
+Poems will be accepted by authors in two age groups: 11 to 14 years old and 15 to 18 years old.
+Prizes for each age group are $150 for first place, $100 for second pace, $50 for third place, and the winning poems will be published on the Teece Museum website and/or Facebook page.

 Guest judges for 2019 are poet Dr Lynley Edmeades, a University of Otago Department of English Professor; Paul Millar from the University of Canterbury Department of English; and Dr Patrick O’Sullivan from the University of Canterbury Department of Classics.